 Finally, include a personal note with your proposal thanking the buyer for their time and making yourself available to answer any questions.

-Avoid common sales proposal mistakes
+What are common sales proposal mistakes?

 With so many steps and so much information to gather and consolidate, there are a lot of places where sales proposals can go wrong.
 Here are a few common proposal mistakes to avoid.